aika-algorithm/aika/README.md

 ### Usage
 1. Instantiate the neural network using the `Fields Module`.
-2. Use the `Neural Network Module` to process input data and generate activations.
+2. Use the `Core Module` to process input data and generate activations.
-3. Explore the sparse activation network and analyze the results.
+3. The project is currently being heavily restructured.
+A good starting point for getting familiar with the project are the test-cases within the `Core Module`.

 ## Contributing
 We welcome contributions from the open-source community!
 To contribute: